Fruit tree nursery

 2. Varieties of sweet acorn oak from Mallorca.

-This project has the support of Mallorca Preservation Foundation, the Estel de Llevant Foundation, the Ministry of Agriculture, Fisheries and Natural Environment and the University of the Balearic Islands.
+This project has the support of Mallorca Preservation Foundation, the Estel de Llevant Foundation, the Ministry of Agriculture, Fisheries and the Natural Environment and the University of the Balearic Islands.

 2.1.
-From Son Horrach
+De Son Horrach

 Source: Association of Local Varieties of Mallorca.